Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modifiers/generate/array.rst

    X, Y, Z
 Object Offset
-   Use the location or rotation of another Object to determine the distance and rotational change between arrayed items.
+   Use the location or rotation of another *Object* to determine the distance and rotational change between the arrayed items.

 .. note::

-   The *Depth Order* used in the *Grease Pencil* Object has influence in the strokes visualization when using the array modifier.
+   The *Depth Order* is used in the *Grease Pencil* object has an influence on the strokes visualization when using the array modifier.
    See :doc:`Depth Order </grease_pencil/properties/strokes>` for more information.